jbakse/site_builder/content/tiles/index.md

 Daily exercise:
 1. Create a new tile set.
 2. Use the tile set to create a design.
-3. Screengrab or photograph your work and post to the class sketch blog with the hashtag `#tiles`.
+3. Screengrab or photograph your work and post to the class sketch blog.

 Explore a different idea every day.
 If you need some ideas, consider using one of the following prompts.
 If you use one of these prompts, include it in your blog post.